 Probation

 That's not true.
-If you get put on felony probation, you can get anywhere from zero time in jail up to 364 days in jail, as per today's current law.
+Under current law, if you get put on felony probation, you can spend anywhere from zero to 364 days in jail.

 The bottom line is that jail is always available to the prosecutors and judges in cases they believe deserve it.
 I've already touched on one of the areas, which is your criminal record.